 German SPD tells Merkel no deal without minimum wage

-Merkel's conservatives defeated her centre-left rivals in the Sept.
-22 election, but she needs either the SPD or the Greens as a coalition partner and neither party has shown much desire to join her.
+Merkel's conservatives defeated her center-left rivals in the September 22 election, but she needs either the SPD or the Greens as a coalition partner and neither party has shown much desire to join her.

 The possibility that talks could take months worries Germany's European partners, who fear it could delay decisions on measures to fight the euro zone crisis - such as a plan for banking union.

 The SPD is seen as Merkel's most likely ally - in a revival of the right-left coalition that ruled from 2005-09 - and she is due to hold a second round of exploratory talks with the party on Monday.